Rutgers softball coaches accused of intimidation, abuse

 President Robert Barchi said in a statement that "nothing is more important than the health and safety of our students."

-Barchi also chided athletic director Patrick Hobbs for directing profanity at an NJ Advance Media reporter during a telephone interview about the report.
+Barchi also chided athletic director Patrick Hobbs for cursing at an NJ Advance Media reporter during a telephone interview about the report.
 Barchi adds that Hobbs has apologized to the reporter directly.
 Hobbs acknowledged in a statement that he "reacted inappropriately."

+The university president said the school "continuously" reviews its programs to ensure athletes are protected.
+He added he is confident the athletic department followed "appropriate procedures," but that "out of an abundance of caution I have nevertheless called for an outside investigation."

+NJ Advance Media had provided Rutgers with written questions for Butler and Hobbs and gave the school 24 hours to respond.